 Full on-the-wire examples of the SOAP transaction including requests for the SAML token is given in PCHA H 812.1 Observation Upload sections 8.10.
 The example is repeated in Appendix K. The PCHA H 812.1 Observation Upload specification also provides a detailed description of how to map IEEE 11073 20601 metric object attributes to PCD-01 MDS and Metric OBX segments in Annex D.0 – D.1.4.
 Given the Bluetooth Low Energy Transcoding White Paper the same mapping descriptions can be used for PCHA-compliant Bluetooth Low Energy devices.
 In addition to the generic mapping description, the PCHA H 812.1 Observation Upload has a set of tables that map the IEEE 11073 20601 device specialization attributes to metric OBX segments in Annex E.

-3.ZA.4.1.2 Trigger Events
+3.14.4.1.2 Trigger Events

 The typical trigger event is the passing of a collection of measurement data to the Device Observation Reporter Actor.

-3.ZA.4.1.3 Message Semantics
+3.14.4.1.3 Message Semantics

 The transport implementation of this message contains both a SAML2.0 identity token and the PCD-01 message which represents the measurement sequence taken upon the patient.
 The PCD-01 message is encapsulated in a CommunicatePCDData SOAP action.
 WS-Addressing and WS-Security elements housing the SAML2.0 token are present in the SOAP header.
 The SAML identity token must be recognized and validated by the Device Observation Consumer for acceptance of the message but how that identity token is obtained is a business trust relationship decision.
 The Device Observation Consumer may be a SAML token Server, or the Device Observation Consumer may rely upon a third party service to provide the token to the Device Observation Reporter, or the Device Observation Reporter may obtain the token by another out of band means.